MathematicGuy/RemoteObsidian/Dream/My Life/1_Shoot for the Star.md

+"... what someone has to lack in order to see a certain style beautiful..."
 ## Plan
 + Spend 30' to reflect my day.
 How can I make it better?
 + *Take an half or an hours to improve my studying speed.*